berry-cs/big-data-cse/tutorials/welcome01.md

 1. By fetching the data elements labeled `icon_url_base` and `icon_url_name`, construct a URL for an image of the current weather conditions.
 Use that URL with the `loadImage` function of Processing to load and display the image in the window when your program is run.

-1. Create another DataSource object to read weather data for a second location.
-Make your program switch between displaying information for the two locations when the mouse is clicked.
+1. Make your program switch between displaying weather information for two (or more) locations when the mouse is clicked.